MorganStenberg/tabletop-api/README.md

 Inspiration for this Readme have been taken from my own [League Hub](https://github.com/MorganStenberg/League-hub/tree/main) project, as well as [TravelTickr](https://github.com/SandraBergstrom/travel-tickr-api/tree/main).

-[BoardGameGeek](https://boardgamegeek.com/) has been used as a inspiration for board games and what to include in the review model.
+[BoardGameGeek](https://boardgamegeek.com/) has been used as an inspiration for board games and what to include in the review model.

 **Other Credits**
 - [How to use annotate, Django Documenation](https://docs.djangoproject.com/en/3.2/ref/models/querysets/#django.db.models.query.QuerySet.annotate)